medic/cht-core/.github/ISSUE_TEMPLATE/z_release_major.md

 - [ ] Set the version number in `package.json` and `package-lock.json` and submit a PR.
 The easiest way to do this is to use `npm --no-git-tag-version version <major|minor>`.
 - [ ] Raise a new issue called `Update dependencies for <version>` with a description that links to [the documentation](https://docs.communityhealthtoolkit.org/core/guides/update-dependencies/).
 This should be done early in the release cycle so find a volunteer to take this on and assign it to them.
-- [ ] Write an update in the weekly Product Team call agenda summarising development and acceptance testing progress and identifying any blockers (the [milestone-status](https://github.com/medic/support-scripts/tree/master/milestone-status) script can be used to get a breakdown of the issues).
+- [ ] Write an update in the weekly [Medic Product Team call agenda](https://docs.google.com/document/d/14AuJ7SerLuOPESBjQlJqpBtzwSAoVf5ykTT7fjyJBT0/edit) summarising development and acceptance testing progress and identifying any blockers (the [milestone-status](https://github.com/medic/support-scripts/tree/master/milestone-status) script can be used to get a breakdown of the issues).
 The release Engineer is to update this every week until the version is released.

 # Releasing - Release Engineer